 According to WHO, over 1.9 billion adults from 18 years and above were overweight and among these, more than 650 million adults were obese in 2016.
 These figures continue to rise.
-The alarming part is that overweight and obesity has drastically increase in our children population-In 2019, roughly 38.2 million children under the age of 5 years were reported to be overweight or obese.
+The alarming part is that overweight and obesity have drastically increased in our children population-In 2019, roughly 38.2 million children under the age of 5 years were reported to be overweight or obese.

 Weight-Loss Trend Shift

 It looks like every couple of months, there is a new weight loss product in the market.
-Diet product used to be the trend before 2014, but now is more of healthier lifestyle diets.
+Diet products used to be the trend before 2014, but now is more of a healthier lifestyle diets.
 In 2017, there are nine most popular diets according to experts.
 They include the following:

 - Atkins diet.